kissmetrics/km-support/_posts/2013-04-22-common-methods.md

 <a name="identify"></a>
 ## `identify`

 The `identify` method allows you to set the identity of the current person using your site.
-The Javascript API will set an anonymous identity for you automatically, but for the server-side APIs, you **must** call `identify` on **each** page view.
+Our JavaScript API will detect anonymous visitors and set up appropriate anonymous identities for them automatically.

 `identify` only takes a single argument, the identity of the person.
 This identity can be any string value you want, like a user id, login, e-mail address, or an existing cookie you have already set.
 Ideally, you want it to be a strong identifier (such as an e-mail address) that will be consistent across sessions, browsers, etc.

-Of course before a user signs in you won't know what their identity is.
-If you need to track this kind of anonymous activity you can create an *anonymous identity* (which you might randomly generate and store in a cookie so you can re-use it for the user).
-Then once a user does sign in and their identity is accessible it is simple to associate the *anonymous identity* with their *named identity* using `alias` (see below).

 We recommend you call `identify` in **two scenarios**: